 Eleanor was a choral scholar at Gonville and Caius College, Cambridge, where she studied Mathematics.
 She now sings for The Choir of the Chapels Royal, HM Tower of London, as well as ensembles such as Polyphony, Philharmonia Voices and The Cambridge Singers.
 She studies with Alexander Massey, and sings regularly as a soloist; recent appearances include Bach’s Christmas Oratorio and the Duruflé Requiem.

-Andrew works widely as conductor, singer, vocal coach and répétiteur.
+Andrew works widely as a conductor, singer, vocal coach and répétiteur.
 He has conducted productions for The Royal Opera (where he was a Jette Parker Young Artist), Welsh National Opera, Opera North and Early Opera Company, Royal Northern Sinfonia and Orchestra of the Swan, and regularly directs the BBC Singers.
 He is a staff coach at the National Opera Studio, and has worked at Glyndebourne, ENO and Scottish Opera.
 His solo engagements include all the Bach Evangelists.

 Will is a graduate of the Royal Academy of Music, where he studied choral conducting and singing.
-He lives in Oxford, where he is director of chapel music at Somerville College, conductor of Frideswide Voices, and the Orlando Chamber Choir; director of music at the Church of St Mary Magdalen (Oxford), and Chorus Master for Ludus Baroque.
-He also sings with the Eric Whitacre Singers, and Polyphony.
-He lives in Oxford, loves most unhealthy foodstuffs, and will definitely talk to you after a concert if you buy him a pint.
+He lives in Oxford, where he is director of chapel music at Somerville College, conductor of Frideswide Voices, and director of music at the Church of St Mary Magdalen.
+He also sings with Magnificat and Polyphony, and was made an Associate of the RAM in 2019.
+He loves most unhealthy foodstuffs, and will definitely talk to you after a concert if you buy him a pint.